writethedocs/www/docs/conf/australia/2022/news/thank-you-recap.rst

 Conference recap
 =================

-We had almost one hundred attendees and were happy to see folks come back after the Write The Ddocs Australia team took a year out in 2021.
+We had almost one hundred attendees and were happy to see folks come back after the Write The Docs Australia team took a year out in 2021.
 We had the usual mix of main stage and lightning talks, and a social event.
 We thought everything went pretty smoothly this year; we’re getting pretty good at virtual events!

 Overall, we were excited with how our awesome community came together in our virtual venue.